The Office of Child Support Enforcement provided its current Federal income withholding for support form. It expires 8/31/2026.

 For the current Federal form, click here: https://www.acf.hhs.gov/css/resource/income-withholding-for-support-form.

-I have updated the previous version of the Illinois form that melds the State specific requirements with the Federal form.
+I have updated the Illinois form that melds the state-specific requirements with the Federal form.
+Call me if you wish to receive a fillable copy that complies with Federal and State requirements!

-Form Available on Illinois Supreme Court’s Website.
+Form Available on the Illinois Supreme Court’s Website.

-There is a Supreme Court Approved notice for income withholding.
+There is a Supreme Court-approved notice for income withholding.
 See: https://www.illinoiscourts.gov/forms/approved-forms/forms-circuit-court/divorce-child-support-maintenance

 Further, there is a provision in the Income Withholding for Support Act that uses the mandatory “shall” and states: